Monism: Pandeism

-Pandeism or pan-deism (from πᾶν and deus meaning "god" in the sense of deism), is a term describing beliefs coherently incorporating or mixing logically reconcilable elements of pantheism (that "God", or a metaphysically equivalent creator deity, is identical to Nature) and classical deism (that the creator-god who designed the universe no longer exists in a status where it can be reached, and can instead be confirmed only by reason).
+Pandeism or pan-deism (from πᾶν and deus meaning "god" in the sense of deism) is a term describing beliefs coherently incorporating or mixing logically reconcilable elements of pantheism (that "God", or a metaphysically equivalent creator deity, is identical to Nature) and classical deism (that the creator-god who designed the universe no longer exists in a status where it can be reached, and can instead be confirmed only by reason).
 It is therefore most particularly the belief that the creator of the universe actually became the universe, and so ceased to exist as a separate entity.

 Through this synergy pandeism claims to answer primary objections to deism (why would God create and then not interact with the universe?) and to pantheism (how did the universe originate and what is its purpose?).

-Indian religions
+Indian and East Asian religions

 Characteristics

 The central problem in Asian (religious) philosophy is not the body-mind problem, but the search for an unchanging Real or Absolute beyond the world of appearances and changing phenomena, and the search for liberation from dukkha and the liberation from the cycle of rebirth.
 In Hinduism, substance-ontology prevails, seeing Brahman as the unchanging real beyond the world of appearances.
 In Buddhism, process ontology is prevalent, seeing reality as empty of an unchanging essence.